-All potential drug effects were reversible and only experienced after several weeks of daily dosing.
-In contrast, the healthy subjects in this study will receive 2 single doses of ALXN1840, 14 days apart.
-The doses that the subjects will receive in this study (as well as higher doses) have already been extensively studied in patients with WD.
+All potential drug effects were reversible and only experienced after several weeks of daily dosing in patients with WD.
+The healthy volunteers in this study will receive 2 single doses of ALXN1840, a minimum of 14 days apart, which will also reduce the risk of adverse effects.
+The doses they will receive (as well as higher doses) have already been extensively tested in patients with WD.

-Subjects will be closely monitored and remain in the clinical research unit (CRU) for a minimum of 10 days following each single dose administration.
-Safety blood samples will be taken at Screening and on Days -1, 1, 2, 5, and 10 prior to discharge from the CRU in each dosing period.
+Subjects will be closely monitored and remain in the CRU for a minimum of 10 days following each single dose administration.
+Safety blood samples will be taken at Screening and Day -1, Day 1 (4 hours post-dose), Day 2 (24 hours post-dose), Day 5 (96 hours post-dose), and Day 10 (216 hours post-dose), prior to discharge from the CRU, as well as at the EOS or Early Termination (ET) visit (if applicable).